Dimitrius Fominas (1914-1984)

 In the 1950s the Central Mapping Authority was based in Sydney and (as indicated above) on electoral rolls for 1958 and 1963 Jim Fominas resided at 31 Neville Street in the southern Sydney suburb of Oatley, close to the Georges River.
-Jim’s address was about 10 kilometres or so from Cooriengah Heights Road Engadine where his mother Zinaida Fominas was listed as residing in a 1958 electoral roll entry.
+Jim’s address was about 10 kilometres or so from Cooriengah Heights Road Engadine where his mother Zinaida Fomina was listed as residing in a 1958 electoral roll entry.

 Around-the-world sailing attempt 1965

 In an article in The Canberra Times in May 1965 Jim was reported discussing his intention to leave Sydney the next day and sail solo around-the-world in his 30‑feet sloop Zina II.
-In the article Jim was said to want to be the eleventh man and the first new Australian to sail around-the-world single-handed.
+In the article Jim said he wished to be the eleventh man and the first new Australian to sail around-the-world single-handed.
 However, it is not clear that the venture was successful as recent searches for Jim Fominas in various listings of around-the-world sailors of the 20th Century did not locate his name.

 Marriage to Nuriti Ni Luh mid-1970s